Devajit Saikia: Sports administrator

-Devajit Saikia’s foray into sports administration began in 2003 when he was elected Vice President of Gauhati Town Club (GTC), a century-year-old prestigious sports club in Eastern India, which is also considered a social institute of repute.
-In 2008, he was elected as General Secretary of GTC, with Dr. Himanta Biswa Sarma as President.
-Together, they led the transformation of the club from a dilapidated state into a vibrant, modern sports institution.
-Under their leadership, several academies were established, including those for chess, boxing, football, and cricket, making GTC a hub of athletic development and revitalizing its stature in the sports community.
+Saikia entered sports administration began in 2003 when he was elected Vice President of Gauhati Town Club (GTC), a century-old prestigious sports club in eastern India.
+In 2008, he was elected as General Secretary of GTC, with Dr. Himanta Biswa Sarma as President, during which time several sports academies were established in chess, boxing, football and cricket.

 Devajit Saikia is seen with Olympic medallist boxer Lovlina Borgohain during the inauguration of the Boxing Academy of Gauhati Town Club.

-During this time, Saikia, along with four others, filed a Public Interest Litigation in the Gauhati High Court to restore the Judges' Field, which had become dominated by commercial and allied activities except sports.
-Their legal battle aimed to return the field to its original purpose as a sports venue.
-After a hard-fought legal battle, they succeeded in restoring the Judges' Field to its pristine condition, equipped with proper sports infrastructure including flood light system, earthen galleries and designated exclusively for sports-related activities.
+During this time, Saikia, along with four others, filed a Public Interest Litigation in the Gauhati High Court seeking the restoration of Judges' Field, which had increasingly been used for commercial and non-sporting activities.
+The petition aimed to return the ground to its intended use as a sports venue.
+Following the court's directives, Judges' Field was restored and equipped with sports infrastructure, including flood light system and earthen galleries, and designated primarily for sports-related activities.

-His tenure at GTC has been marked by numerous milestones.
-In 2010, the club inaugurated its new building and launched several sporting initiatives, including the Residential Football Academy and Cricket Centre of Excellence.
-That year also saw the establishment of the Swimming Centre and GTC Chess Academy.
-Further expansions included a Badminton Coaching Centre in 2014 and a Boxing Academy in 2021, inaugurated by Olympic medallist Lovlina Borgohain.
+During his tenure, GTC undertook several infrastructure and programme expansions.
+In 2010, the club inaugurated its new building and introduced initiatives such as the Residential Football Academy and the Cricket Centre of Excellence.
+The Swimming Centre and GTC Chess Academy were also established that year.
+Additional facilities were added later, including a Badminton Coaching Centre in 2014 and a Boxing Academy in 2021, the latter inaugurated by Olympic medalist Lovlina Borgohain.

-Saikia’s contributions to cricket administration were just as significant.
-In 2014, he successfully conducted a Public Interest Litigation to combat financial corruption and irregularities in team selection within the Assam Cricket Association (ACA).
-His efforts resulted in sweeping reforms, and by May 2016, the court barred one of the incumbent office bearer from contesting elections.
-It can be mentioned that the association during that time was marred by large-scale allegations of mismanagement and corruption.
+In 2014, Saikia filed a Public Interest Litigation regarding financial corruption and irregularities in team selection within the Assam Cricket Association (ACA).
+The case led to court-directed reforms, and in May 2016 one of the incumbent office bearers was barred from contesting elections.
+The association at the time faced several allegations of mismanagement and corruption.

-In June 2016, a new ACA committee was formed, with Dr. Himanta Biswa Sarma as President and Saikia was elected as one of the six Vice Presidents.
+In June 2016, a new ACA committee was formed, with Dr. Himanta Biswa Sarma as President, and Saikia was elected as one of the six Vice Presidents.

-Saikia briefly resigned from the post of Vice President of ACA in 2018 due to his indifferences with the then incumbent General Secretary of the association but later withdrew his resignation upon request from the Governing Body.
+Saikia briefly resigned from the post of Vice President of ACA in 2018 due to his indifferences with the then General Secretary but later withdrew his resignation at the request of the Governing Body.